mani-language/Mani/.github/ISSUE_TEMPLATE/recode_request.md

 > - [ ] Yes
 > - [ ] No

+> If so, other file names or functions here.

 **Is the re-code required for any feature requests?**
-If so, please specify the feature request it applys to.
+If so, please specify the feature request it applies to.

 > Feature request here.